E-invoicing in UAE

 It depends on who your customers are.
 If you sell to businesses (B2B) or government buyers (B2G), then yes, you’ll need to use the e-invoicing system.
 If you sell only to individual end customers (B2C), you don’t need to use e-invoicing for B2C transactions at this stage.

 If you only sell to individual customers, e-invoicing isn’t required at this stage.
-But as soon as you sell to a business (B2B) or a government entity (B2G), you must use the e-invoicing system.
+But as soon as you sell to a business (B2B) or a government entity (B2G), you must use the FTA-approved e-invoicing system.

 E-invoicing is being implemented.
-If you run an e-commerce business in the UAE and you’re registered for VAT it’s time to get ready.
-Even if most of your customers are regular buyers having the right system in place means you won’t be caught off guard when a business order comes in.
+If you run an e-commerce business in the UAE, it’s time to get ready.
+Even if most of your customers are regular buyers, having the right system in place means you won’t be caught off guard when a business order comes in.
 Flick makes it simple.
 You won't need to upload anything manually or worry about whether your invoice is accepted.
 Once it's connected it runs in the background.
 You can stop thinking about rules and forms and focus on your e-commerce business.
-Want to check it out?
-Go to flick.network and see how it works.

 Q1: Is UAE E-Invoicing applicable if I only sell to individual buyers?